ShaggyTech/nhtsa-api-wrapper/README.md

 #### `NHTSA.Client`

 `NHTSA.Client` is an instance of the NHTSA class which implements all of the wrappers for the NHTSA Actions.
 You can avoid using the `new` keyword in your code if you use it this way.
-See the [Client](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Client.html) module for more information.
+See the [Client](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Client.html) class for more information.

 #### `NHTSA.NHTSA`

 `NHTSA.NHTSA` is the main class which implements all of the Action class methods.
 You will need to use the `new` keyword within your code <`new NHTSA()`>.
-See the [NHTSA](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_NHTSA.html) module for more information.
+See the [NHTSA](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_NHTSA-NHTSA.html) class for more information.

 #### `NHTSA.isValidVin`

 `NHTSA.isValidVin` is a method that takes a single string argument, a Vehicle Identification Number, and performs an **offline** VIN validation.
 It will return true if the VIN passes the algorithm, otherwise false.
 This can be useful if you want to ensure a valid VIN is entered by the user, which will prevent unnecessary HTTP/API requests.
-See the [isValidVin](https://www.shaggytech.com/nhtsa-api-wrapper/module-utils_isValidVin.html) module for more information.
+See the [isValidVin](https://www.shaggytech.com/nhtsa-api-wrapper/module-utils_isValidVin.html#.isValidVin) module for more information.

 > In all of the following URLs either:
 >